I know I said that this would be a blog about Myrna, our HCM cat. But I can't help noting important items about our other cats as well.

 We are concerned for his bladder health so we've decided to take drastic measures into our own hands..
 A bladder that remains full can create UTIs and other health related issues to the bladder and to the kidneys.
 A male's urethra can become blocked requiring surgery.
 The bladder could become stretched and weak and urine leakage could occur or lead to further inappropriate elimination issues if he couldn't hold it in before making it to the box.
 We want to restore normal bladder function before reinstating Prozac.
 We've withdrawn the Prozac for now and we are not weaning him off from it.
 He was only on it for a month so we doubt it will be too much of a shock or so we hope.
 We will give him a slight amount of amitriptyline if he gets overly anxious.
 If we do begin Prozac again, we have a compounded formula in a liquid form to try to adjust the dose between what would have been 1/8 to a 1/4 of a tab (and tabs are difficult to cut precisely.)
 We are monitoring his actions and reactions.
 We are spending time with him and engaging him and taking him on bathroom breaks-all which we were doing while he was on either of the meds.
 If spraying/marking begins, we will clean and watch and adjust.
 We are more concerned with his health at this time.
 I will continue to give 3 ccs of water with each meal and maybe more in the evening if it seems that he has not gone much during the day.

-As for the vet, the consulting vet was an hour away, too far to go on a regular basis but his regular vet is an idiot.
+As for the vet, the consulting vet was an hour away, too far to go on a regular basis but his regular vet lacks experience and knowledge.
 We'll have to find a new vet if possible, preferably one who listens and understands that owners often have more insight into their cat's normal vs. sick behavior than what doctors have learned in vet school.
 As human patients go, animals are not always as straight forward as the text book cases one learns in vet school.

 All I want is my little boy back, the one who played with toys, was happy and engaged, and used the litter box and wasn't afraid of anything.